DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 OpenID Connect is an authentication standard built on top of OAuth 2.0.
 It adds an additional token called an ID token.

 Terminology:

-   * The "OpenID provider" — The authorization server that issues the ID token.
+- The "OpenID provider" — The authorization server that issues the ID token.
 In this case Okta is the OpenID provider.
-   * The "end user" — Whose information is contained in the ID token
+- The "end user" — Whose information is contained in the ID token
-   * The "relying party" — The client application that requests the ID token from Okta
+- The "relying party" — The client application that requests the ID token from Okta
-   * The "ID token" is issued by the OpenID Provider and contains information about the end user in the form of claims.
+- The "ID token" is issued by the OpenID Provider and contains information about the end user in the form of claims.
-   * A "claim" is a piece of information about the end user.
+- A "claim" is a piece of information about the end user.

 The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
 The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it can't be used by an actual end user.
-It involves a single, authenticated request to the /token endpoint, which returns an access token.
+It involves a single, authenticated request to the token endpoint, which returns an access token.

 ![Okta Client Credential Flow](../../images/oauth_client_creds_flow.png) (© Okta)